🪧 Why This Matters

 - Where pressure is building

-Out of everything you can see, what will actually shape your strategic choices?
+It then forces selection: out of everything you can see, what actually shapes strategic choice?

 Keep it simple.
 Keep it honest.